Starlink-Project/Satellite-vs-Cellular/3-Thrpt-Comp/README.md

 # Throughput Performance Comparison and Analysis

 This folder contains the dataset and plotting scripts for the throughput comparison within Starlink networks (Figure 3 in the paper) conducted using 5GTracker.
+The comparison includes (1) TCP vs. UDP, (2) Roam vs. Mobility, and (3) Uplink vs. Downlink.

 ## Folder Structure